 - Avoid use of pesticides, firearms, open-flame torches, or heavy smoke-producing equipment, especially from April through September. - If artificial lighting is needed, use only light sources powered by batteries, or cyalume glow/light sticks.
-Keep the site clean by picking up refuse or materials from project lighting or operations whenever they are shut down. - For any surface disturbing activities, the project footprint (including a 350 foot buffer) should avoid potential roost sites such as caves or mines, especially from April through July.
-Tree clearing activities and prescribed burns should include a minimum 0.5 mile buffer from any such features. - If caves, mines, bridges, or other man-made structure suitable as potential bat roosts are encountered within the project area, they should not be entered during any time of year, and no roosting or hibernating bats should be contacted or disturbed.
-Report any dead or injured bats to the Department, who can facilitate contacts with other appropriate personnel.
+Keep the site clean by picking up refuse or materials from project lighting or operations whenever they are shut down. - If the use of permanent outdoor lights cannot be avoided, design all outdoor lighting in accordance with the New Mexico Night Sky Protection Act, which requires that outdoor lighting be fitted with shielding that directs light downward, rather than upward or laterally, to prevent sky glow and associated impacts to bats. - For any surface disturbing activities, the project footprint (including a 350 foot buffer) should avoid potential roost sites such as caves or mines, especially from April through July.
+Tree clearing activities and prescribed burns should include a minimum 0.5 miles buffer from any such features. - If caves, mines, bridges, or other man-made structure suitable as potential bat roosts are encountered within the project area, they should not be entered during any time of year, and no roosting or hibernating bats should be contacted or disturbed.
+Report any dead or injured bats to the Department, which can facilitate contacts with other appropriate personnel.